Ali-Rammal1/git-assignment/README.md

-This repository is for my first git assignment.
+This project is an exercise in mastering Git functionalities.